Radhach9027/NetworkClient/README.md

     }
   ```

-### Connecting to websocket using sample socket request:
+### Connecting to a websocket using sample request:
 * In order to achieve this, we need to create an endpoint and conform NetworkRequestProtocol to it.
 * As of the moment we'r using piesocket.com for testing purpose, you can find the api details once you signup here <https://www.piesocket.com/>